curiosag/StackOverflowStrategies/README.md

   It even turned out, that the question actually already had a solution, since there are cross compilers Haskell -> JavasSript -> Java.

-- **LEGIT** Be fast.
+- **LEGIT** Be the fastest gun in the west [FGITW](https://meta.stackexchange.com/questions/18014/what-is-fgitw-and-scite).
 Have your IDE up and running and google's search page open.
 It's horrible to have an answer at your fingertips while IntelliJ keeps on indexing.
-Create an acceptable answer, publish it asap, improve later.
-Later answers fare worse.
+Create an **acceptable** answer (not a trash answer), publish it asap, cash in on up-votes, then edit and improve.
+It's [a bit debated](https://meta.stackexchange.com/questions/89712/potential-fgitw-fix), yet legit.

 - **LEGIT** Add additional explanation and links to the post once it is out.
 Some text and links seems to impress people more than bare bone code.
 References in general, to scientific papers in particular and stuff like the Java language specification seem to impress (and may be helpful too).